Privileged Access Management

 Download a short-lived ticket.
 Connect with PuTTY, mstsc, SSMS, Toad, DBeaver, pgAdmin, Compass, kubectl — through the proxy, fully audited.

-Inside the Access link: PKINIT, end to end
+Inside one connection: PKINIT, end to end

 PKINIT obtains Kerberos TGT → no password ever exists